Skip to main content

 Julieann Worrall Hood

-As a child in Birmingham I would rush to the front seat at the top of the double decker school bus to watch the changing cloudscapes.
-As an art student in Edinburgh I made scribbly sketches of dramatic winter sunsets from Greyfriars Bridge, and of stormy waters, winds and skies from Portobello beach.
+During secondary school, I would always rush to the front seat at the top of the double-decker bus to watch the changing cloudscapes and see the world from a bird's-eye view.
+As an art student in Edinburgh, I created scribbly sketches of the dramatic winter sunsets from Greyfriars Bridge and of the stormy waters, winds, and skies from Portobello Beach—on the edges of things.

 Julieann Worrall Hood Bio